NileshYadav-06/tinder4devs/homework.md

 - Play with routes an route extensions ex. /hello, /, /hello/2, /xyz
 - Orer of the routes matters a lot
-- Install Postman app an make a workspace/collection > test API call -Write logic to handle GET, POST, PATCH, Delte API calls and test them on Postman
+- Install Postman app an make a workspace/collection > test API call
+- Write logic to handle GET, POST, PATCH, Delte API calls and test them on Postman
+- Explore routing and use of ?, +, (), * in the routes
+- use of regex in routes /a/, /.*fly$/
+- Reading the query params in the routes
+- Reading the dynamic routes